 How Do I Start the Missouri Divorce Process?

 The first step is deciding how to file, where to file and what type of case you have.
 Let’s take those one at a time:

-- Where to file: In Missouri, your divorce case will be filed whereever your residence has been for the past 90 days or wherever your spouses residence has been for the past 90 days.
+In Missouri, your divorce case will be filed wherever your residence has been for the past 90 days or wherever your spouse’s residence has been for the past 90 days.
 Missouri is split into circuits, and each circuit has a court where civil cases, such as divorces are filed.
 For example, if you live in Chesterfield, then you reside in St. Louis County and would file your case at the circuit court in Clayton.
 However, if you live in Wentzville, then your residence is in St. Charles County and you would file at the circuit court in St. Charles.

 How Much is a Divorce Going to Cost?

 At our firm, we offer a couple different payment options.
 While most firms will not disclose pricing until you are meeting with them, we think it is important for clients to understand up front what they are getting into and the value of our services.